Amy L. Lansky, PhD

 Instruments: Piano, Voice, Drums, Guitar.

-Composer of several piano and liturgical works.
+Composer of several piano and vocal works.

 Former lead singer of "Not Dead Yet" -- aka "The Wizards" (oldies R+B group).

-Qigong meditation, Reiki.
+Qigong, meditation, Reiki.

 Swimming, equitation, martial arts.

-Needlework, photography, watercolor.
+Needlework, photography, watercolor, acrylic.